 The student and instructor must also agree on the criteria for evaluating the project.
 This includes agreement on whether the project will be graded, and the extent to which the project grade will factor into the final course grade.

 If the project will not incorporated into the final course grade, then the student and instructor should agree upon the criteria by which it will be judged satisfactory or unsatisfactory, and the consequences for unsatisfactory work.
-The most common consequence in this situation is removal of the “Honors” designation from the course.

 Stage Two: Submission of the Contract Proposal